-2.4 Classification in more than one sport
+2.5 Classification in more than one sport

-Athlete classification for more than one sport is only relevant for the International Level Classification at this time.
-To compete in more than one sport at international level, an athlete is required to submit separate classification applications for each sport.
-A Scottish athlete must complete the additional sport application form and pro-forma and submit to UKSA through SDS observing standard timeframe for International Level Classification submissions.
-Document one and two must be completed and submitted to INAS-FID for consideration for the process to be successful.
+To compete in more than one sport an athlete is required to submit separate classification applications for each sport.
+A Scottish athlete must complete the additional sport application form and pro-forma and submit to UKSA through SDS observing standard timeframe for submissions.
+Document one and two must be completed and submitted to Virtus for consideration for the process to be successful.